 As of December 31, 2018, the Company had three operating and reportable segments, namely Golf Clubs, Golf Balls and Gear, Accessories and Other.
-Due to the Company's acquisition of the outdoor apparel company Jack Wolfskin in January 2019, combined with the continuous growth of TravisMathew and OGIO branded soft goods, the Company anticipates significant future growth in its soft goods business.
-The Company therefore reassessed its operating segments during the first quarter of 2019 and evaluated its global business platform, including its management structure, operations, supply chain and distribution, and changed the composition of its operating and reportable segments on the basis of golf equipment and soft goods products.
-As a result, and based on the Company's assessment, as of January 1, 2019, the Company began including sales from its golf clubs and golf balls business in the Golf Equipment reportable operating segment, consisting of Callaway Golf branded woods, hybrids, irons, wedges,
+Due to the Company's acquisition of the outdoor apparel, gear and accessories company Jack Wolfskin in January 2019, combined with the continued growth of TravisMathew branded soft goods, the Company has experienced significant growth in its soft goods business.
+As of January 1, 2019, the Company re-evaluated its global business platform, including its management structure, operations, supply chain and distribution, in addition to how it reviews the results of its operations to assess its performance and allocate resources and also reassessed its operating segments.
+Based on this assessment, the Company concluded it has two reportable operating segments: Golf Equipment operating segment and Apparel, Gear and Other operating segment.

-Odyssey putters, including Toulon Design putters by Odyssey, packaged sets, Callaway Golf and Strata branded golf balls and sales of pre-owned golf clubs.
-Sales of Jack Wolfskin, TravisMathew and OGIO branded apparel, gear and accessories, and Callaway branded golf apparel and footwear, golf bags, golf gloves, travel gear, headwear and other golf-related accessories, and royalties from licensing of the Company's trademarks and service marks for various soft goods products are included in the Apparel, Gear and Other reportable operating segment.
+Golf Equipment operating segment, which is comprised of golf club and golf ball products, includes Callaway Golf branded woods, hybrids, irons, wedges, Odyssey putters, including Toulon Design putters by Odyssey, packaged sets, Callaway Golf and Strata branded golf balls and sales of pre-owned golf clubs.

+Apparel, Gear and Other operating segment includes the newly acquired Jack Wolfskin outdoor apparel, gear and accessories business, the TravisMathew golf and lifestyle apparel and accessories business, and the Callaway and Ogio business, which consists of golf apparel and accessories, storage gear for sport and personal use, and royalties from licensing of the Company's trademarks and service marks for various soft goods products.

 Comparative periods have been reclassified to reflect these changes.
 For further information about the Company's segments, see Note 18 "Segment Information" to the Notes to Consolidated Condensed Financial Statements in Part I, Item 1 of this Form 10-Q.